My cozy winter blankets in overlay mosaic crochet

 Winter Wonderland Round up

-Week 4 of the Winter Wonderland has come.
-Time for the snowmen!
+Week 4 of the Winter Wonderland CAL is here.
+Time for snowmen!

 My final yarn amounts

-I already listed the rough yarn amounts last week when I was still working on the border.
-Now here some more details, including the leftovers.
+I listed the approximate amounts of yarn last week, whilst I was still working on the border.
+Here now a few more details, including the left overs.

-I needed a total of 13 balls Stylecraft Special DK and used 1.044 g / 3.080 m of them .
-This is nearly the same amount that Ana used for her blanket.
+I needed a total of 13 balls of Stylecraft Special DK and used 1.044 g / 3.080 m of it.
+That’s almost exactly the same amount as Ana used for her blanket.

-To be honest I was struggling a bit with my colour choices for this part.
+To be honest, I found it a bit tricky choosing the colours for this part.

-Since Graphite and Lipstick that I used for pattern 8 is relatively dark, I thought that the blanket could do with something lighter again.
-That’s why I chose White and Silver for the part with the snowmen.
+As Graphite and Lipstick, which I used in Pattern 8, are relatively dark colours, I thought the blanket could do with something a bit lighter again.
+That’s why I chose a combination of the colours White and Silver for the section with the snowmen.

-But, after I had finished their bodies and started on the heads, I wasn’t sure if this was really such a good choice.
-They looked kind of plump and pale.
+But once I’d finished their bodies and started on their heads, I wasn’t so sure anymore whether that had really been such a good choice.
+They looked a bit plump and pale.

-But unfortunately, time usually plays a major role when testing a pattern.
-You have to think twice wether you rip back 15 rows or not.
-And as long as there is no mistake that inevitably catches the eye, you probably let it be.
-And so I continued even if I wasn’t very happy about it.
+Unfortunately, time is usually a major factor when testing a pattern.
+You have to think carefully about whether or not to rip back 15 rows.
+And as long as there isn’t a mistake that inevitably catches your eye, you usually leave it as it is.
+And that’s what I did this time too, even though I wasn’t entirely happy with it.

-I was all the more pleased when I noticed that Ana had created this little fun touch!
-Little shawls to dress the snowme.n.
-They really do wonders, don‘t they?
+So I was all the more pleased when I noticed that Ana had created this little ‘fun touch’!
+Little ‘shawls’ to dress the snowmen.
+They really do work wonders, don‘t they?

-I made 8 little shawls in Graphite and 1 Lipstick.
-The red shawl is worn by snowman No. 3 (the third seen from the right).
-I used 40 chains and I think they are exactly the right length.
+I made eight little shawls in Graphite and one in Lipstick.
+The red shawl is being worn by Snowman No. 3 (the third from the right).
+Each scarf is crocheted from 40 chain stitches and I think they’re just the right length.

 .